 DEX: Pros & Cons

-Unlike centralized exchanges, which require users to submit Know-Your-Customer (KYC) information, decentralized exchanges allow entirely anonymous trading.
+Anonymity Unlike centralized exchanges, which require users to submit Know-Your-Customer (KYC) information, decentralized exchanges allow entirely anonymous trading.
 The KYC process is meant to prevent money laundering and other illicit activity on these platforms.
-DEXs are still considerably more private than their centralized counterparts since you don’t need to hand over sensitive personal information.
+DEXs are still considerably more private than their centralized counterparts since you don’t need to hand over sensitive personal information. | User-friendliness DEXs are often less user-friendly than centralized exchanges, leading to a steep learning curve for anyone unfamiliar with the space.
+Poor customer service has also plagued DEXs.
+Any DEX is only as good as its community support. |

-The transaction fees of DEXs depend on the chain it exists on and the ecosystem of this chain.
+Token availability Since these platforms are not subject to geographical restrictions, any ERC-20 token is tradable on DEXs.
+This gives users a much more comprehensive range of assets to trade compared to traditional exchanges. | Transaction Fees dependent on the chain The transaction fees of DEXs depend on the chain it exists on and the ecosystem of this chain.
 For example, Uniswap has high fees because it operates on Ethereum.
-But DEXs do not have trading fees like in CEXs.
+But DEXs do not have trading fees like in CEXs. |

-The decentralized nature of these exchanges also makes these exchanges more censorship-resistant than their centralized counterparts.
+Censorship-resistant The decentralized nature of these exchanges also makes these exchanges more censorship-resistant than their centralized counterparts.
 Because no central entity can be shut down or censored, DEXs can typically operate more freely in jurisdictions where crypto activity is heavily restricted.
 On the other hand, this decentralization may also make it more difficult for governments to regulate a DEX.
-This means users are responsible for their actions without a regulatory safety net.
+This means users are responsible for their actions without a regulatory safety net. | Limited adaptability Because DEXs are still in their early stages of development, the number of DeFi coins and tokens listed on them is often quite limited compared to centralized exchanges.
+This can take it challenging to find the right trading pair in a liquidity pool, and you may have to use a DEX aggregator to find what you are looking for. |

 DEX app development approach